franneck94/GW2_RotaHelper/README.md

 There are a few skills that either do no direct damage to the golem or only delayed damage, which means they don't trigger through the ArcDPS combat event system.
 These skills appear greyed out in the rotation helper to indicate they won't advance the rotation automatically.

-1. **Cast it manually** - The skill is part of the optimal rotation but won't be automatically detected
+1. **Cast it** - The skill is part of the optimal rotation but won't be properly detected by ArcDPS
 2. **Don't wait** - Continue with the next skill in sequence immediately after casting
-3. **Visual indicator only** - The grey tint helps you identify which skills need manual progression
+3. **Visual indicator only** - The grey tint helps you identify this kind of skill

 This limitation is inherent to the ArcDPS public API, which only forwards combat events that deal damage to enemies.
 Support skills, buffs, and defensive abilities don't generate these events.
 A list of such skills can be found [here](https://github.com/franneck94/GW2_RotaHelper/blob/main/src/SkillData.cpp#L147)

 NOTE: Since i have no clue about reverse engineering i cannot do the skill detection by myself.
+In the future i may add this if i get good, or get some help :)

 ## 💬 Support & Feedback

 Encountered an issue or have suggestions for improvement?
-We'd love to hear from you!
 Reach out via Discord or submit a detailed GitHub issue to help us enhance your experience.